Skip to main content

 • Plus days from start date or beginning of quarter

-5. Add time if needed
+5. Add a time if needed.

-6. Save your settings
+6. Save your settings.

 Annual tasks support all due date options.

-1. Set yearly recurrence
+1. Set Yearly recurrence.

-2. Select the month
+2. Select the month.

 3. Choose the date using either: